Friedrich Rainer: Gauleiter and Reich Governor

-Sentencing and death
+Trial and death

 On 7 May 1945, eight days after Hitler's suicide, Rainer transferred his official functions to an executive board and fled to the mountainous area around the Weißensee lake in Carinthia.
 After being given leads by the local population, British occupation troops arrested Rainer and transferred him to Nuremberg Prison in October 1945.
 On 12/13 June 1946, he appeared at the Nuremberg Trials as a defence witness for the former Austrian chancellor Arthur Seyss-Inquart.

 On 13 March 1947, Rainer was extradited to Yugoslavia.
 Here he wrote an 80-page work on the Nürnberg Trials for Yugoslav authorities.
 On 10 July 1947, he was brought before a military court of the Yugoslav 4th Army at Ljubljana.
 He was found guilty of crimes against the people and sentenced to death by hanging on 19 July 1947.
 His widow received a death certificate from Yugoslavia after the war, which showed that same date.
 For decades afterward, the date of his execution was unknown and could only be speculated.
 In 2010, documentation came to light in the Slovenian National Archives in Ljubljana which may well have answered the question.
 An entry in the diary of Boris Kraigher, former interior minister in Slovenia, indicates that Rainer was executed with a number of other prisoners in late November 1950.
 He would have been 47 years old if this is correct.
 The long delay in Rainer's execution is reportedly due to Tito's secret police having utilized him as an informant.
 Upwards of 3,000 pages of his words, written from the summer of 1947 through late 1949, and probably into 1950, have been deposited in the Slovenian National Archives.

+Nonetheless, well into the 1950s, there continued to be rumors that Rainer was still alive and working for the Yugoslav Department of State Security.